-

 Source: Author

-The analysis shows that two thirds of countries that belong to TOP 45 in terms of economic freedom, competitiveness and liberal democracy belong to all three categories of public policy.
+The analysis shows that two-thirds of countries that belong to the TOP 45 in terms of economic freedom, competitiveness, and liberal democracy belong to all three categories of public policy.

 Global ranking | Economic freedom | Competitiveness | Democracy |